quocvu/quocvu.github.io/_posts/2014-09-06-customize-bootstrap-within-mean-js.md

   creditlink:
 ---

 Currently, MEAN.JS ships with Bootstrap but does not support extending it with LESS.
 To add additional styles, we need to add CSS files.
 To customize the default theme, we need to overwrite exiting styles with a new CSS.
 This layered approach is impractical for several reasons.
 First, we need write CSS instead of LESS.
 Second, we don't get access to all the variables and mixins provided by Bootstrap.

 I would much rather generate a single CSS file combining Bootstrap, my customizations, and additional styles together.
 This file is placed in public/application.min.css.
 Let's see how we add LESS compilation and remove the existing auto inclusion of CSS files scattered in various AngularJS modules.

 # Remove CSS

 Edit `config/env/all.js`:

 * Remove from `assets.lib.css` array`public/lib/bootstrap/dist/css/bootstrap.css` and `public/lib/bootstrap/dist/css/bootstrap-theme.css`.
-Make sure to leave an empty array (don't remove the css array)
+Make sure to leave an empty array (don't remove the css array) as shown on line 26.
 * Remove from `assets.css` the first element `public/modules/**/css/*.css`.
 We don't write CSS but LESS.
-Add `public/application.min.css` to this array.
+* Add `public/application.min.css` to this array (line 29).
 It will be auto included by `app/views/templates/layout.server.view.html`
-* Change `assets.css` to `public/application.min.css`

-{% highlight javascript %}
+{% highlight javascript linenos %}
 'use strict';

 module.exports = {